Fortress-Wars/FortressWars-Wiki/docs/kits/Sniper.md

 #### **Power Bow**
 ## Power Bow
 The Power Bow is a bow that does increased base damage and has knockback on arrows.
 Shooting consumes arrows.
-The bow will deal `x1.25` more damage compared to a normal bow.
+The bow will deal `x{{ kits.sniper.data.SNIPER_POWER_BOW_DAMAGE_MULTIPLIER }}` more damage compared to a normal bow.

 ![Sniper - Power Bow Shoot](../assets/kits/sniper/Sniper%20-%20Power%20Bow%20Shoot.gif)

-If the player shoots an enemy in the knees, the enemy will be slowed for `100` ticks.
+If the player shoots an enemy in the knees, the enemy will be slowed for `{{ kits.sniper.data.SNIPER_POWER_BOW_KNEE_SHOT_SLOWNESS_DURATION }}` ticks.

 ![Sniper - Power Bow Kneeshot](../assets/kits/sniper/Sniper%20-%20Power%20Bow%20Kneeshot.gif)